Mega Shift Articles

 Paul declared: “Nevertheless He did not leave Himself without a witness” (Acts 14:17).
 Historical research and the study of the origins of ancient civilizations confirm what we would expect.
 If God created mankind and was, therefore, at the roots of their existence, then surely—no matter how their basic belief systems may have “de-evolved” by today—there […]

 Jesus implied that traditions can be more powerful than God’s Word (Matthew 15:6).
 How can that be?
-Simple – because we interpret (mostly subconsciously) God’s Word by our inherited traditions.
+Simple—because we interpret (mostly subconsciously) God’s Word by our inherited traditions.
 We view God’s Word through “coloured” spectacles.
 If I wore red-tinted glasses my vision of the world about me would be “tainted” red.
-Likewise (yet […]
+Likewise (yet far more […]

-More than a few words get lost in translation, and sadly, this is one such word.
-Yet, the answer to this question, “What does ecclesia mean?”, is captured in this comparison: we’re contending for a Kingdom-shaped church not a church-shrunk kingdom.
-Continue reading as we look at this contrast and try to make heads or tails of […]
+More than a few words get lost in translation, and sadly, ecclesia is one such word.
+The answer to the question, “What does ecclesia mean?” is perhaps captured in this comparison: we’re contending for a Kingdom-shaped church not a church-shrunk kingdom.
+So, let’s take a look at this contrast and try to make heads and […]

 In an idealistic sense, when this question is phrased, “What’s wrong with the institutional church?” the answer is: nothing.
 God responds to the pure faith in His people’s hearts and He continues to bless and use many expressions of church.
 In an honest sense though, it doesn’t take rocket science to see the systemic inconsistencies […]